Video Vignettes ID: 3020

 Streaming License

 You may license this resource as a streaming video.
-Please contact your sales representative for cost-effective license pricing.
-Enterprise licensing also available.
+Please contact the Sollah Team for cost-effective license pricing.
+Note: Each streaming video is delivered as a secure web link for seamless streaming.

 USB Key (3-Year License) $1,595.00

 Secure USB must be seated in computer in order to run.
 Content can't be copied or downloaded.
 Video will not stream on networks.
-License fee allows access to content for three years.
+License fee allows unlimited access to content for three years.
 Associated discussion/workshop materials will be delivered digitally.

 USB Keys: